 Come the month of October and almost every house is being cleaned, white-washed and decorated with new furnishings.
 And it’s a great thing – not that you can’t give your home a new look any time, but Diwali seems like the best time to do it.
 Do it the way you like it.
 Like my mom got the curtains and other furnishings upgraded, like every year.
 Or like my friend who renovated his walls with some cool wall decal:

-I loved the colors and quirkiness of his imaginations though!
+I loved the colours and quirkiness of his imaginations though!

-Now, I wanted to talk about the various specific Diwali decorations.
-Like the flowers and the lamps.
+Now, I wanted to talk about the various specific Diwali decorations – like the flowers and the lamps.
 For me, nothing beats the conventional earthen pots or the diyas.
 I usually light up my whole home with them on the occasion of Diwali for two days.
-I have special liking for the diyas which are sold by the local artists who set up their stalls in the local neighbourhood.
-Now, this is because of few reasons.
-One, I am probably giving them the complete royalty for their product that they are selling and not via some retailer who just looks for his/her profit.
+I have a particular liking for the diyas which are sold by the local artists who set up their stalls in the local neighbourhood.
+Now, this is because of a few reasons.
+One, I am probably giving them the complete royalty for their product that they are selling and not via some retailer who looks for his/her profit.
 Second, I like the unpainted, completely raw diyas.

 The bigger and exotic variants of these are also available.
 You just have to look for them!

 Diwali Decor at home: String lights and more!